stella-dikmans/MOC/README.md

         - **laser kerf patterns** on Adobe Illustrator and passed to rhino 5 for laser cutting in FabLab
         - it also has a very Afrofuturistic aura to it :)

+![patterns_wood.jpg](imagery/patterns_wood.jpg)

 - the first wood we worked on was a good material for laser cutting.
 It burned very fast - making it brittle.
 Still, we could tell which of the designs were the most flexible.

-![patterns_wood.jpg](imagery/patterns_wood.jpg)
+However, in the end we decided to stick to the easypeasyness of the many potentialities of cardboard.

 **We are now using cardboard with a stripped layer - very flexible, light and has a wonderful texture (almost ancestral like)**